Simone2611/Animecrack-Remake/README.md

 ## Bugs that i didnt fixed:

-- there is no bugs i think
+- there is no bug i think